-The Cosmetology Program is a 1600-hour program of technical instruction and practical operations covering all practices of a Cosmetologist.
+The Cosmetology Program is a 1500-hour program of technical instruction and practical operations covering practices of a Cosmetologist in accordance with the requirements set forth by the California Board of Barbering and Cosmetology.

-You'll learn the fundamentals and theory of cutting, coloring, perming/relaxing, styling and finishing hair, skin care, makeup with MAC cosmetics, nail care, nail techniques, as well as customer service and business basics, and product knowledge in a zone setting.
-Students complete four 12-week zones.
-You will start in zone 1 (also referred to as primary training) learning all the fundamentals to service clients in the student salon.
-In Zones 2-4 you will spend time in theory, continue building the fundamentals from the prior zones, provide services to clients and complete operations in the student salon.
+You will learn the fundamentals and theory of cutting, coloring, perming/relaxing, styling, and finishing hair; skin care, eyelash extensions, brow and lash tinting, lash lifting, waxing, sugaring, and makeup; nail care, nail techniques.
+You will also learn customer service, business basics, and product knowledge in a module setting.
+Students attend 12-week modules and complete training in the 4th module.
+You will start in module 1 (also referred to as primary training), learning the fundamentals to service clients in the student salon.
+In modules 2-4 you will spend time in theory continuing to build the fundamentals from the prior modules, provide services to clients in the student salon, and complete operations in the student salon.